PrakshaaleJain/The-empathy-Engine/README.md

 | Edge TTS | ⭐⭐⭐⭐⭐ | Required | Medium | Production use |
 | Google TTS | ⭐⭐⭐⭐ | Required | Easy | General use |
 | Enhanced Espeak | ⭐⭐⭐ | No | Minimal | Offline/testing |

+## I have taken the help to AI in some portion of the code rather than writing the whole code from sccrath by them.